MarkBroerkens/CarND-Vehicle-Detection/README.md

 # Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The trained classifier is applied on sliding windows of different sizes.
+Small sizes are applied in parts of the image where the vehicles are expected to be small.
+Bigger windows are used at the lower part of the image where they are expected to be big.

+ystart = 380
+ystop = 480
+scale = 1.0
+![alt text][imagewindow1]

+ystart = 400
+ystop = 600
+scale = 1.5
+![alt text][imagewindow2]

+ystart = 500
+ystop = 700
+scale = 2.5
-![alt text][image3]
+![alt text][imagewindow3]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+The pipeline for detection of cars is implemented in function `process()` in file [car_finder_pipeline.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/car_finder_pipeline.py).
+If the classifier detects a car in the window, then the window is added to the set of `hot` boxes.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][identified_boxes0]
+![alt text][identified_boxes1]
+![alt text][identified_boxes2]
+![alt text][identified_boxes3]
-![alt text][image4]
+![alt text][identified_boxes4]

 ---

 # Video Implementation